-Review: This Retro Console Is the Best Way to Relive Nintendo's Glory Days
+This Is the Best Way to Relive Nintendo's Glory Days

 The Nt mini ships with a high quality replica 8Bitdo NES controller that includes a wireless receiver designed for lag-free play.
 Tap down on the d-pad while pressing the Select button, in game or no, and you'll conjure a barebones text-driven overlay that lets you enter cheat codes, tweak audiovisual settings galore or fiddle with ridiculously geeky fine points like the number of sprites per scan line (to mitigate flicker), the LED power light's hue, the decibel levels of game audio broken into discrete waveforms, and whether the system boots straight to cartridge or summons the menu.
 It's like being handed the keys to a fantastical, fastidiously retro laboratory.

 A few minor issues worth noting: You can't place the Nt mini in a 5-6 inch cabinet space, because the games are top-loading, thus in my setup, it has to sit atop the cabinet, beside my 4K TV.
-The single USB port on my review unit (which I used to charge the NES controller) has been obnoxiously tight, raising concerns about breaking the cable each time I struggle to detach it.
+The single USB port on my review unit (which I used to charge the NES controller) has also been obnoxiously tight, raising concerns about breaking the cable each time I struggle to detach it.

 And I was going to say something about a weird thing that happens when playing Ultima: Exodus (one of my favorite NES games, along with Faxanadu, both kindly provided by Analogue to test) where screen-scrolling conjures visual glitches around the screen edges...until I checked an authentic NES let's play video, which had the identical issue.
 My high schooler's memory of Origin and FCI's fantasy escapade as visually seamless is clearly unreliable, whereas the Nt mini gets it scrupulously right—including when an NES game gets something like this wrong.